Ahvaz Khuzestan, Iran Travel Guide

 Ahvaz is a dynamic hub, a place where the echoes of ancient civilizations meet the pulse of modern industry.
 You will find a warm welcome and a chance to discover a lesser-known, yet deeply rewarding, part of Iran.

 Ahvaz serves as the capital city of Khuzestan Province, located in southwestern Iran.
 This advantageous location places it within a region of immense historical and economic importance.
 The city’s identity is deeply tied to the Karun River, Iran'the longest river, which gracefully flows directly through its heart.
-This river acts as a lifeblood, shaping the city's development and offering scenic views.
+This river acts as a lifeblood, influencing the city's development and offering scenic views.
 The Karun is a natural landmark and a source of activity for residents and visitors alike.

 Ahvaz sits approximately 80 kilometers (50 miles) north of the Persian Gulf.
-This proximity influences the city's climate, its cultural connections, and its historical role in regional trade.
+This proximity influences the city's climate, its cultural connections, and its historical role in provincial trade.
 The Gulf brings a certain humidity, notably in warmer months, and shapes local cuisine with its seafood bounty.

 Located in Iran's southwest, a strategic region.